Best Black Friday deals 2020: Argos, John Lewis, Currys, Amazon and more

 John Lewis

 Like most retailers, John Lewis will have some great tech deals – last year saw great savings on home appliances, household tech as well as Apple AirPods.
-However, the department store can also boast bargains in clothing, furniture, and accessories – handbags, mattresses, and beauty products all joined the sales line-up.
+However, the department store can also boast bargains in clothing, furniture, and accessories – handbags, mattresses, and beauty products have all joined the sales line-up previously.

 LEGO